LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 ## IOMMU Groups

 Not every device lands in its own IOMMU domain.
-Linux enforces isolation at the granularity of **IOMMU groups** — sets of devices that cannot be isolated from each other given the current PCIe topology.
+Linux enforces isolation at the granularity of **IOMMU groups**, sets of devices that cannot be isolated from each other given the current PCIe topology.

 Two situations force devices into the same group:

 **Multi-function devices.** A single PCIe device can expose multiple logical functions under the same BDF prefix.
 A GPU typically exposes a compute function and an audio controller as two separate functions.
-Because both functions belong to the same physical chip and share internal logic, they cannot be independently isolated — they always land in the same group.
+Because both functions belong to the same physical chip and share internal logic, they cannot be independently isolated.
+They always land in the same group.

-**PCIe switches without ACS.** Devices behind the same PCIe switch can issue peer-to-peer (P2P) DMA — transactions that travel directly from one device to another without passing through the Root Complex or the IOMMU.
+**PCIe switches without ACS.** Devices behind the same PCIe switch can issue peer-to-peer (P2P) DMA, transactions that travel directly from one device to another without passing through the Root Complex or the IOMMU.
 Because P2P traffic never reaches the IOMMU, it cannot be subject to domain enforcement. **Access Control Services (ACS)** is a PCIe feature that instructs switches to redirect all transactions up through the Root Complex, where the IOMMU can inspect them.
 Without ACS, every device behind the same switch ends up in the same IOMMU group regardless of which domains they're assigned to.

 The IOMMU group is the minimum unit of isolation Linux can enforce.
-It will not let you assign individual devices from the same group to different VMs — you must assign the entire group or none of it.
+It will not let you assign individual devices from the same group to different VMs, you must assign the entire group or none of it.

 ```title=""
 IOMMU Group 16